Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 Next up, we define the Diagram's height, width, and vertical padding; these numbers are mainly arbitrarily chosen to fit the Diagram.
 Because later down the line, we will fit all the data within this range.

-Furthermore, we will get the highest and lowest value of the dataset. and calculate the proportions between our desired range and the range of the data.
+Furthermore, we will get the highest and lowest value of the dataset, and calculate the proportions between our desired range and the range of the data.
 This will be used to scale the data to fit the Diagram.

 This all sounds rather complicated, but bear with me here.